Airports of London: Stansted (STN)

 Located in Essex, Stansted is London's third-busiest airport and is the fourth-busiest airport in the United Kingdom, behind Gatwick, Heathrow and Manchester Airports.
 It is the 22nd-busiest airport in Europe and the largest operational base for Ryanair, which is Europe's largest low-cost carrier and the world's largest international airline by number of international passengers.
 Stansted serves more scheduled European destinations than any other airport in the UK, as well as some destinations further afield.
 It is the home of Air Harrods, operated by Harrods Aviation,.
 Stansted is considered particularly suitable for use by VIPs, such as Air Force One carrying the President of the United States, Barack Obama, in 2009 and also 2016, also President Donald Trump in 2017, 2019 and 2025.

 Stansted Airport railway station is situated in the terminal building directly below the main concourse.
 Services to Central London are on the Stansted Express train to and from London Liverpool Street.
 The airport is also served by shuttle bus services to various London destinations.

 Southend (SEN)

 Located in Essex, Southend Airport expanded commercial air transport operations to destinations in Ireland in 2011, and to mainland Europe in 2012 when easyJet commenced operations using the brand new terminal and railway station.
 Southend Airport claims it only takes 15 minutes to go through arrivals from plane to train with hand luggage.
 It was the third-busiest airport in London from the 1960s until the end of the 1970s, when it was overtaken in passenger numbers by London Stansted Airport.

-Southend Airport railway station is served by Abellio Greater Anglia trains, which connect the airport to London Liverpool Street station up to 8 times per hour.
+Southend Airport railway station is served by Greater Anglia trains, which connect the airport to London Liverpool Street station up to 8 times per hour.
 The journey to London takes about one hour.